-Solid tubes or large cigars.
+Solid tubes, hardwood cigars.
 Photo by Marjory Wells.

 Steeple of Fairview Church of the Brethren, corner of Fairview Church Rd.
 SW and Cox Store Rd.
 SW.
 An elongated, four-sided pyramid, it tops a box anchored in a wedge (of the roof-peak) and decorated by wheel-shapes.

 Not to forget the human form, here making dramatic, 3-D lines–all richly complicated by contrasts with prints on clothing as well as horizontal-and-vertical wood-strips of the sauna at Zephyr Community, c.
 1990.
 By permission (l. to r.)
 Berry, Dolphin, and Amy, 2017.
 Photographer unremembered.